-> You can modify a table frame by selecting the table frame in the Contents pane and clicking the Table Frame Format tab on the ribbon.
+You can modify a table frame by selecting the table frame in the Contents pane and clicking the Table Frame tab on the ribbon.
 Here you can modify the text symbol and its size and position.
-Additional options are available by right-clicking the table frame in the Contents pane and clicking Properties.
+Additional options are available in the Element pane, which you can open by right-clicking the table frame in the Contents pane and choosing Properties.
 To modify individual fields, see Add and modify table frame fields.

-> Once you've modified your table frame, you can save it to a style to use again in future projects without needing to redo the formatting.
-A saved table style item can be applied to a selected table by choosing one from the Table Frame Gallery drop-down on the Format tab.
+Once you've modified your table frame, you can save it to a style to use in future projects without needing to redo the formatting.
+A saved table style item can be applied to a selected table by choosing one from the Table Frame Gallery drop-down on the Table Frame tab.

-> In the Format Table Frame pane, the following can be set under Options:
+In the Element pane, the following can be set under Options:

-> - Name—Change the name of the table as it appears in the Contents pane.
+- Name—Change the name of the table as it appears in the Contents pane.

 - Visible—Turn the table's visibility on or off on the layout.